nervosnetwork/ckb-cli/README.md

 >> wallet: Tranfer / query balance(with local index) / key utils

-    transfer               Transfer capacity to an address (can have data) key-info               Show public information of a secp256k1 private key (from file) or public key get-capacity           Get capacity by lock script hash or address or lock arg or pubkey get-live-cells         Get live cells by lock script hash get-lock-by-address    Get lock script (include hash) by address
+    transfer               Transfer capacity to an address (can have data) get-capacity           Get capacity by lock script hash or address or lock arg or pubkey get-live-cells         Get live cells by lock script hash get-lock-by-address    Get lock script (include hash) by address